 - Discuss progress and future steps with your TAC members

 - Ask for career advice if you are interested

-- Fill out part B of the TAC meeting protocol (as editable word doc)
+- Fill out part B of the TAC meeting protocol (or as editable word docx)

 - Chair asks you to leave the room so the TAC members can discuss your progress in private

 - Chair asks your supervisor to leave the room so you and the other TAC members can discuss any issues you might have